PedroMurta/PedroMurta/README.md

-### Pedro Murta Lima - [Systems Analyst and Future Data Scientist] 👋
+### Pedro Murta Lima - [Systems Analyst and Data Scientist] 👋

 ## I'm a data scientist enthusiast who loves to learn how to create solutions with data and always learn new things!

-- 💻 I’m currently finishing a postgraduate degree in "data science and big data"
+- 💻 I’m currently working as a data engineer"
-- 💻 I'm also Graduated in analysis and systems development
+- 💻 I'm also Graduated in analysis and systems development and Postgraduate degree in Data Science and Big Data
 - 📈 Constantly learning and Improving my skills 🤣
 - 📊 Looking to learn and collaborate with other Data Scientists and developers